-Erika Rappaport, M.S., Guidance Services
+Erika Rappaport, Psy.D., Guidance Services

 Justin Ellis, Education Services

-Justin is a college Freshmen at SUNY College at Old Westbury majoring in Adolescent Education / Social Studies and member of the Honors College.
+Justin is a senior at SUNY College at Old Westbury majoring in Adolescent Education / Social Studies and member of the Honors College.
+He will be attending the masters program Special Education at Queens College.
 Justin has a passion for history and enjoys sharing his appreciation and knowledge of history with others.
-He is a member of the Sullivan County Historical Society and Friends of Rock Hall.
-Justin joined The Children’s Sangha through SUNY Old Westbury’s Community Action, Learning and Leadership program during Spring 2017.
-He has been serving as a peer mentor and friend to participants of Project Stewardship during our workshops and outings.
-He was also a key organizer for our 2e Movie/Panel – Community Education Event 2017.
-He has contributed to The Children’s Sangha with a written article “Timeline and Local Education History Reflection” recounting the history of education with background information related to schools of the Bellmores.
-Justin will continue his work with The Children’s Sangha in the future by assisting with development of Long Island History in Your Own Backyard.
+He is a member of the Sullivan County Historical Society and Friends of Rock Hall in Lawrence.
+Justin joined The Children’s Sangha through SUNY Old Westbury’s Community Action, Learning and Leadership (CALL) program during Spring 2017.
+He has been serving as a peer mentor in our Civic Mentoring program, a group leader for participants in our Project Stewardship program for young adults, and has assisted with conferences and special events.
+Justin has contributed to The Children’s Sangha with an article he has written: “Timeline and Local Education History Reflection” and presented for the Bellmore Memorial Library recounting the history of education with background related to schools of the Bellmores.
+Justin will continue his work in the development of Long Island History in Your Own Backyard which includes a monthly project with the Wantagh Preservation Society, one of our community partners.
 We are grateful for the inspiration and passion Justin has brought to The Children’s Sangha.
 His high spirits, interpersonal skills and knowledge are valued by many!